Saturday, September 20, 2025

 --Revelation 8:10 indicates that the ministers and teachers (the angel or star of the church of this period) of the church were supposed to shine as a lamp.
 Instead, they fell from their post and defiled the waters.

 --The fountains of waters are different from the raging waters of the sea (Isaiah 17:12, 13).
-The fountains of waters are life giving waters that refresh, restore and perpetuate physical and spiritual life.--Deuteronomy 29:17, 18: Gall and wormwood describe the terrible consequences that would ensue if Israel drank from the polluted waters of apostasy.
+The fountains of waters are life giving waters that refresh, restore and perpetuate physical and spiritual life.

 Amos 5:7: When righteousness in the earth is forsaken, the result is wormwood: You who turn justice to wormwood, and lay righteousness to rest in the earth!